mikemeyerson/mobile-flashcards/README.md

 # Mobile Flashcards

 Mobile Flashcards is a study companion app that quizzes you on subjects of your choice.
 The decks and flashcards are fully configurable.
+The project was bootstrapped using [Create React Native App](https://github.com/react-community/create-react-native-app).

 ## How to run